Multiple contributing factors have been linked to the development of chronic constipation. The most common of these include:

 Normal-Transit Constipation (NTC)

 Normal Transit Constipation (NTC), as its name implies, indicates that bowel movements move at a normal speed through the colon.
-Most individuals with NTC have symptoms consistent with irritable bowel
+Most individuals with NTC have symptoms consistent with irritable bowel syndrome with constipation (IBS-C).

 Slow-transit (STC)